Difference of a Hauptmodul for $\Gamma_{0}(N)$ and certain Gross-Zagier type CM value formulas: Review of Borcherds Lifts

-where the condition $m\equiv -Q(\eta)\pmod{\mathbb{Z}}$ follows from the transformation law for $T'\to $. } \end{enumerate} Furthermore, denote by $M_{k,\rho_{L}}^{!}$ the space of weakly holormophic modular forms of weight $k$ for the Weil representation $\rho_{L}$. \end{Definition} For the theta function called Siegel theta function
+where the condition $m\equiv -Q(\eta)\pmod{\mathbb{Z}}$ follows from the transformation law for $T$. } \end{enumerate} Furthermore, denote by $M_{k,\omega_{L}}^{!}$ the space of weakly holomophic modular forms of weight $k$ for the Weil representation $\omega_{L}$. \end{Definition} For the theta function called Siegel theta function (see \eqref{sietheta} for the definition of the summands)